White House officials grow exasperated by media coverage as public sours on Biden economy, rising prices

 A collision of historic economic developments in the stock market, labor market and consumer prices has created one of the most complicated economies in modern U.S. history, vexing the president and his top aides as they try to sell their economic record to voters.

 The administration has struggled since the spring with how to respond to the fastest increase in prices in three decades, adopting numerous different responses to the challenge after first suggesting inflation would prove short-lived.
 A government report out Friday showed that prices have grown nearly 7 percent in the past year, the biggest one-year surge since the early 1980s.
+High prices also amount to a legislative problem for the administration, as Sen. Joe Manchin III (D-W.Va.) — whose vote the White House needs to advance its agenda — has raised concerns that new spending measures could make inflation worse.

 But inflation is just part of the picture.
 Roughly more than 13 million Americans quit their jobs between August and October, a trend with no precedent.
 The economy has created more than 6 million jobs since Biden took office, something that has also never happened before.
 The stock market is up roughly 25 percent and economic growth is surging far faster than most analysts predicted before this year.